-This course includes the fundamentals of operations and production planning, forecasting, and scheduling.
+ISC 210 - Oper & Prod Planning 3-0-0-0-3 Prerequisites: None; Corequisites: None and scheduling.
 Topics include demand management, production planning and control, scheduling, and budgeting.
 Upon completion, students should be able to demonstrate an understanding of the concepts and techniques involved in operations and production planning.